nethminibotcalm/toy-blockchain/REPORT.md

 * Previous Hash
 * Nonce

 A key property of SHA-256 is that even a small change to the input produces a completely different output hash.
-This characteristic makes it possible to detect any modification to blockchain data.
+The implementation also separates the block fields with labels and delimiters, so different blocks do not collapse into the same hash input string.

 For example: